GM CEO sees European losses continuing for 1-2 years

-SAN FRANCISCO (Reuters) - General Motors Co chief executive Dan Akerson said it may be two years before its European division is back in profit as the continent sheds over-capacity the same way the U.S. industry had to over the past half decade.
+SAN FRANCISCO, March 7 (Reuters) - General Motors Co chief executive Dan Akerson said it may be two years before its European division is back in profit as the continent sheds over-capacity the same way the U.S. industry had to over the past half decade.

 The world’s largest automaker has lost money in Europe for the last 12 years.